-This section discusses the service composition capabilities of Oracle Service Bus.
+This chapter discusses the service composition capabilities of Oracle Service Bus.
 It highlights operational features that enable service configuration and key concepts associated with message structures and message flow modeling.
 It is intended for integration-focused IT architects responsible for messaging and service oriented architectures (SOA) and service modelers or designers.
-This section includes the following topics: